htcondor/htcondor/docs/misc-concepts/classad-mechanism.rst

-    Note that referring to attributes of a job from within the string passed to eval() in the ``Requirements`` or ``Rank`` expressions could cause inaccuracies in HTCondor’s automatic auto-clustering of jobs into equivalent groups for matchmaking purposes.
+    Note that referring to attributes of a job from within the string passed to eval() in the ``Requirements`` or ``Rank`` expressions could cause inaccuracies in HTCondor's automatic auto-clustering of jobs into equivalent groups for matchmaking purposes.
 This is because HTCondor needs to determine which ClassAd attributes are significant for matchmaking purposes, and indirect references from